timescale/docs/use-timescale/distributed-hypertables/insert.md

 ## Optimize data insertion

-Distributed hypertables have higher network load than regular hypertables, because they must push inserts from the access node to the data nodes.
+Distributed hypertables have higher network load than standard hypertables, because they must push inserts from the access node to the data nodes.
 You can optimize your insertion patterns to reduce load.